dobladov/astro-blog/src/content/blog/srr-with-bun-and-react/index.md

 }
 ```

-And we are ready, `bun run dev` should lunch the server and provide the URL [http://localhost:5000](http://localhost:5000/) where we can check our app.
+And we are ready, `bun run dev` should launch the server and provide the URL [http://localhost:5000](http://localhost:5000/) where we can check our app.

 ## Retrospective

-As mentioned I like how simple everything is, at least compared to another production project at work with the same goal using node, express and webpack, this far more maintainable, the build is faster and overall improves in all areas, with far less dependencies.
+As mentioned I like how simple everything is, at least compared to another production project at work with the same goal using node, express and webpack, this is far more maintainable, the build is faster and overall improves in all areas, with less dependencies.

-I will definitely use Bun more and more if they continue providing so much value out of the box, at the moment I'm working on a side project that relies in their [SQLitle](https://bun.sh/docs/api/sqlite) implementation and I'm very happy with it.
+I will definitely use Bun more and more if they continue providing so much value out of the box, at the moment I'm working on a side project that relies on their [SQLite](https://bun.sh/docs/api/sqlite) implementation and I'm very happy with it.

 ![glitched-food-bun](./bun.png)